-- Remove the cabinet acoustic panel from the wall at the return air opening of the unit (chassis accessible panels need not be removed, just open the front panel and secure it out of the way). - 2) Remove the sheet metal inner panel from the cabinet.
-This is accomplished by removing the four flathead screws from the cabinet and pulling the inner panel out of the cabinet. - 3) If unit is provided with a P-trap drain configuration, lift up and tilt the drain pan to verify rubber P-trap is properly attached to drain pan nipple and condensate riser.
-Set pan back on channels when proper installation is confirmed. - 4) Inspect cabinet insulation before inserting chassis.
-Repair any tears with UL Listed foil tape. - 5) Open the lid of the new chassis box and lift the chassis straight up out of the box (if you do not need to reuse the box, it can be cut off of the new chassis without lifting the chassis). - 6) Set the chassis on the galvanized steel rails in the bottom of the unit and slide it back a few inches, keeping the chassis centered from left to right. - 7) MAKE SURE RISER VALVES ARE CLOSED. - 8) Disconnect the hose that is in the cabinet from the supply riser ball valve (The supply riser is the closest riser to the return air opening on side riser units and is the riser adjacent to the condensate drain riser in rear riser units). - 9) Connect the hose from the return riser to the chassis water pipe on the left side of the chassis (HAND TIGHTEN ONLY).
+- 1) Remove the cabinet acoustic panel from the wall at the return air opening of the unit (chassis accessible panels need not be removed, just open the front panel and secure it out of the way). - 2) Remove the sheet metal inner panel from the cabinet.
+This is accomplished by removing the four flathead screws from the cabinet and pulling the inner panel out of the cabinet. - 3) Remove the shipping bracket if the chassis was shipped inside the cabinet. - 4) If unit is provided with a P-trap drain configuration, lift up and tilt the drain pan to verify rubber P-trap is properly attached to drain pan nipple and condensate riser.
+Set pan back on channels when proper installation is confirmed. - 5) Inspect cabinet insulation before inserting chassis.
+Repair any tears with UL Listed foil tape. - 6) Open the lid of the new chassis box and lift the chassis straight up out of the box (if you do not need to reuse the box, it can be cut off of the new chassis without lifting the chassis). - 7) Set the chassis on the galvanized steel rails in the bottom of the unit and slide it back a few inches, keeping the chassis centered from left to right. - 8) MAKE SURE RISER VALVES ARE CLOSED.

+- 9) Disconnect the hose that is in the cabinet from the supply riser ball valve (The supply riser is the closest riser to the return air opening on side riser units and is the riser adjacent to the condensate drain riser in rear riser units). - 10) Connect the hose from the return riser to the chassis water pipe on the left side of the chassis (HAND TIGHTEN ONLY).
 Connect the hose that is attached to the chassis right side water piping to the supply water riser chassis (HAND TIGHTEN ONLY).
 KEEP THE HOSES ORIENTED TO LEFT - RIGHT POSITION.
-DO NOT OPEN THE SHUT-OFF VALVES AT THIS TIME. - 10) Slightly loosen the left hose at the return riser ball valve so air can be bled from the line.
+DO NOT OPEN THE SHUT-OFF VALVES AT THIS TIME. - 11) Slightly loosen the left hose at the return riser ball valve so air can be bled from the line.